mpanighetti/dnd5e-species/oozes/oozeborn.md

 Once you became self-aware and awoke as a new being untethered from your oblex progenitor, your simulacrum became your true form.

 _**Amorphous.**_ As an action, you can shapeshift into your ooze form, making your body slimy and pliable.
-Your statistics are the same in your ooze form except for the following changes:
+Your statistics are the same in your ooze form except for where noted in your oozeborn traits, as well as the following changes:

-- Your creature type changes to Ooze.
-- You gain blindsight up to 15 feet away (but are blind beyond this distance).
-- You are immune to the blinded, deafened, and prone conditions.
 - You are unable to carry or wear equipment.
 - You can move through any space as narrow as 1 inch wide without squeezing.
 - You can spend 5 feet of movement to escape from nonmagical restraints or being grappled.